This page is sponsored by:

 biography

-Born in 1900 in Nova Scotia to a prosperous family, handsome Canadian-born actor David Manners moved to the U.S. as a young boy.
-As a college student at the University of Toronto, Manners developed an interest in the stage and acted in a number of productions.
+David Manners Born Rauff Acklom on April 30, 1900, in Halifax, Nova Scotia to a prosperous family, handsome Canadian-born actor David Manners moved to the U.S. as at the age of 10 with his family, as his father had taken a position at a New York publishing company.
+Initally, Manners also went into publishing but changed his mind and left New York to study forestry at the University of Toronto.
+He found the curriculum dull but was intrigued by dramatics and acted in a number of college stage productions.
+Returning to the U.S. in 1924, Manners found stage work in Broadway and off-Broadway productions.
 In the late 1920s, when studios were looking for stage actors with voices resonant enough for early sound film technology, Manners was discovered for films while in a stage role.
 Thanks to his handsome visage and sturdy voice, he was almost an immediate success, quickly working his way up from uncredited roles.
 In 1930, he landed a contract with Warner Bros./First National.

 David Manners and Billie DoveDavid Manners